drbobrinkman/CSE270B/SCHEDULE.md

 > Designing:
 > ---
 > Friday (SPECIAL TIME): Final presentations and critique.
+We will be
+> videotaping this session, eventually posting a video diary of the class
+> on YouTube.